FNNDSC/CHRIS_docs/workflows/LLD.md

 3. **DICOM Conversion**:
    - Plugin: pl-dicommake
+   - Function:
-   - Function: Converts the processed image with added information into a DICOM file
+        - Converts the processed image with added information into a DICOM file
+        - Assigns SeriesInstanceUID and PhotometricInterpretation to the new DICOM
+        - Compresses DICOM using JPEG2000 encoding

 ### Additional Plugins